charto/bigfloat/README.md

   - Numbers rounding to `2 ** 1024` or greater will overflow **spectacularly**.
 - Uses error free transformations (see JR Shewchuk.
-  [*Adaptive Precision Floating-Point Arithmetic and Fast Robust Geometric Predicates*](doc/robustr.pdf), 1997) and runs faster.
+  [*Adaptive Precision Floating-Point Arithmetic and Fast Robust Geometric Predicates*](doc/robustr.pdf), 1997).
   - Requires accurate rounding to nearest with ties to even as specified by EcmaScript 5.1 and up ([section 8.5](https://www.ecma-international.org/ecma-262/5.1/#sec-8.5)).
+- Faster for operations between arbitrary precision `BigFloat53` objects and JavaScript numbers, slower for operations between two arbitrary precision objects.

 In both versions the least significant limb / component is stored first, because basic algorithms for arithmetic operations progress from the least to most significant digit while propagating carry.
 If carry causes the output to grow, adding a new limb at the end of the array is faster than adding it in the beginning.

-TL;DR: Use `BigFloat53` for speed or `BigFloat32` for portability and to avoid under / overflow.
+TL;DR: Use `BigFloat32` for long operations between arbitrary precision floats, portability and to avoid under / overflow.
+Use `BigFloat53` for short calculations with many ordinary JavaScript numbers as inputs.

 You may want to test with both to compare their speed and see if you run into overflow or any floating point portability issues on mobile platforms.